 - At the extension of the urethral outlet (Fossa navicularis)

-The doctor may dilate the urethra opening to examine the end of the urethra, which is called meatoscopy.
+The doctor may dilate the urethra opening to examine the end of the urethra, a procedure called meatoscopy.
 Urethral speculation is performed when genital warts are present at the urethral opening.
-Prior to this procedure, however, the genital warts, visible from the outside, are treated to prevent human papilloma virus from penetrating into the urethra during reflection.
+However, prior to this procedure, genital warts, visible from the outside, are treated to prevent human papillomavirus from penetrating the urethra during reflection.

 Genital warts in women

-In women, they often occur in the labial area or the anus and are clearly recognizable.
+In women, genital warts often appear in the labial area or the anus and are recognizable.
 As part of a gynecological examination, the gynecologist will scan the vagina from the inside and then examine it with a speculum to detect internal warts.
-In addition, a smear is taken from the mucosa of the cervix.
+Moreover, a smear is taken from the mucosa of the cervix.
 The "pap test" can detect malignant cell changes at an early stage, such as those caused by HPV infection, with the high-risk types HPV 16 or 18.

-In addition, there still exists the colposcopy inside the vagina.
-Here the cervix is examined by a special microscope or colposcope, and even the smallest of the genital warts can be identified.
+Ultimately, there still exists the option of a colposcopy inside the vagina.
+During this procedure, the cervix is examined by a special microscope or colposcope, and even the smallest genital warts can be identified.

-With certain preparations one can treat genital warts.
-At Apomeds, we have the most effective creams for genital warts on offer: Warticon, - Condyline, Aldara.
+With the proper medication, you can treat genital warts.
+At Apomeds we have the most effective creams for genital:

 How does the therapy for genital warts work?

-If the cream is administered as early and carefully as possible, then the genital warts can effectively be eliminated.
-However, if the wart attack is too widespread and at an advanced stage, the removal of the warts might be a better option, especially in women.
-This can be done by laser or nitrogen treatment as well as by scraping, depending on the affected area and extent.
-As soon as you discover symptoms, please see a doctor immediately, or consult Apomeds online.
+If the cream is administered as early and carefully as possible, then genital warts will be eliminated.
+In case the infection is widely spread and in an advanced stage, removing warts might be a better option.
+This can be done by laser or nitrogen treatment, as well as by scraping, depending on the affected area and extent.
+As soon as you experience any symptoms, please see a doctor immediately, or consult Apomeds online.

 Medicines for the treatment of genital warts at Apomeds

-If you have already received a positive pap test for genital warts and need the appropriate medicines for treatment, you can easily and simply get an online prescription at Apomeds.
-Just complete our online health questionnaire, which is checked by experienced doctors and processed by the mail-order pharmacy.
-The drug is then safely sent within 48 hours, in a discreet package, directly to your doorstep.
+If you have already received a positive pap test for genital warts and need the appropriate medicines to treat it, you can get an online prescription at Apomeds.
+Simply complete our online health questionnaire, which will be checked by experienced doctors and processed by a certified mail-order pharmacy.
+The drug will arrive within 48 hours, in a discreet package, directly to your doorstep.